-Onsite SEO describes the practice of optimising a webpage / website to improve the websites listings on search engines as well as increasing targeted traffic to a website.
-This involves optimizing both the content and coding of a page to make it as easy as possible for users and search engine to navigate.
+Onsite SEO describes the practice of optimising a webpage / website to improve listings on search engines as well as increasing targeted traffic to a website.
+This involves optimising both the content and coding of a page to make it as easy as possible for users and search engines to navigate.

 - Meta tags – Non-visible elements of a web page to help with search engine indexation;

-- Semantic HTML – H1, H2 and H3 elements within a website.
+- Semantic HTML – H1, H2 and H3 elements within a website that breaks up information;

-- Page Speed- Test how long it takes for your page to be ready.
+- Page Speed- How long it takes for your webpage to be ready;

-- XML sitemap – To help search engine bots crawl a website.
+- XML sitemap – To help search engines crawl a website.